axone-protocol/docs/docs/faq/faq.md

 Not necessarily, there are several ways to process data without transferring it to the end consumer, or even to third-party service providers: Trusted Execution Environments (TEE), Multi-Party Computation (MPC), Edge computing, and more.
 Implementations of these technologies are digital services that can be used within workflows.
 Once again, it's up to the provider to choose the consent rules related to the resources they want to share and especially how they can be processed.

 ### Axone is the set of instructions that could be used for data pipelines.
-How can I build a Data Platform with Axone ?
+How can I build a Data Platform with Axone?

 The answer depends on the Design Pattern you opt for: batching, micro batching, streaming, hybrid, or any other.
 Depending on the most suitable choice for the datasets you intend to collect and process, you'll need to pick specific tools.
 For instance, within the Apache series, options such as AIRFLOW, SPARK, STORM, KAFKA, FLINK, or even other open-source or proprietary solutions could come into play.

 Both the team and community will reference implementations of these tools alongside the necessary connectors for communication.
 This will facilitate the seamless construction of your own process by interconnecting services that best align with your use case.

-### Can you illustrate it ?
+### Can you illustrate it?

 For example, when you want to extract data from nodes for analytical purposes, a batching collection approach every 6-12 hours might be ideal, followed by data processing and storage in a Data Warehouse solution.
 Conversely, when extracting data from nodes for monitoring purposes, a streaming or micro batching process might be more suitable, with the data being stored in a Data Lake solution.